box/box-typescript-sdk-gen/docs/sharedLinksWebLinks.md

 - webLinkId `string`
   - The ID of the web link.
 Example: "12345"
-- requestBody `UpdateWebLinkAddSharedLinkRequestBodyArg`
+- requestBody `AddShareLinkToWebLinkRequestBody`
-  - Request body of updateWebLinkAddSharedLink method
+  - Request body of addShareLinkToWebLink method
-- queryParams `UpdateWebLinkAddSharedLinkQueryParamsArg`
+- queryParams `AddShareLinkToWebLinkQueryParams`
-  - Query parameters of updateWebLinkAddSharedLink method
+  - Query parameters of addShareLinkToWebLink method
-- headers `UpdateWebLinkAddSharedLinkHeadersArg`
+- headers `AddShareLinkToWebLinkHeaders`
-  - Headers of updateWebLinkAddSharedLink method
+  - Headers of addShareLinkToWebLink method
 - cancellationToken `undefined | CancellationToken`
   - Token used for request cancellation.